pravino/persystance_web_2025/replit.md

 ### Backend

-The backend uses Express.js with TypeScript on Node.js, following a RESTful API pattern.
-Data storage is abstracted via `MemStorage` (in-memory), with PostgreSQL session storage planned via `connect-pg-simple`.
-Firebase integration is available for backend-as-a-service needs.
+The backend uses Express.js with TypeScript on Node.js for development server only.
+The production site is 100% static with no backend dependencies.
+Lead capture from the Express Interest form submits directly to HubSpot Forms API (Portal ID: 244409941) from the browser, requiring no server-side processing.

 ### Database